Pindari Dam

-Pindari Dam is a minor concrete faced rockfill embankment dam with an ungated uncontrolled rock cut with concrete sill spillway across the Severn River located upstream of the town of Ashford, in the North West Slopes region of New South Wales, Australia.
+Pindari Dam is a minor embankment dam across the Severn River located upstream of the town of Ashford, in the North West Slopes region of New South Wales, Australia.
 The dam's purpose includes flood mitigation, hydro-power, irrigation, water supply and conservation.
 The impounded reservoir is called Lake Pindari.

 Location and features

-Commenced in 1967 and completed in 1969, the Pindari Dam is a minor dam on the (New South Wales branch of the) Severn River, and is located approximately 58 km north of Inverell, on the upper reaches of the river, within the Border Rivers region.
+Commenced in 1967 and completed in 1969, the Pindari Dam is a minor concrete-faced rock-filled dam on the (New South Wales branch of the) Severn River, and is located approximately 58 km north of Inverell, on the upper reaches of the river, within the Border Rivers region.
 The dam was built by Citra Australia Limited under contract to the New South Wales Water Department of Land and Water Conservation.

-The dam wall height is 85 m and is 954 m long.
-The maximum water depth is 73 m and at 100% capacity the dam wall holds back 312000 ML of water at 516 m AHD.
+The dam wall is 85 m high and is 954 m long.
+The maximum water depth is 73 m and, when full, the reservoir has capacity of 312000 ML at 516 m AHD.
 The surface area of Lake Pindari is 1050 ha and the catchment area is 2000 km2.
-The ungated uncontrolled rock cut with concrete sill spillway is capable of discharging 20650 m3/s.
+The ungated uncontrolled rock-cut with concrete sill spillway is capable of discharging 20650 m3/s.
 An upgrade of facilities in 1995 involved doubling the height of the wall from its original 45 m and increasing capacity to its current levels.

 Pindari Dam is operated in conjunction with Queensland's Glenlyon Dam, located on the Dumaresq River, to supply NSW water users in the Border Rivers valley.

 The name of the dam originates from the Aboriginal words meaning "high rock" and is the name of an early pastoral run which adjoined the reservoir.

 Power generation

-Completed in October 2001 at a cost of A$9.2 million, a hydro-electric power station generates up to 5.5 MW of electricity from the flow of the water leaving Pindari Dam.
+Completed in October 2001 at a cost of A$9.2 million, a conventional hydro-electric power station generates up to 5.5 MW of electricity from the flow of the water leaving Pindari Dam.
 Constructed by a consortium including Transfield and GE Energy, the facility is owned and operated by Meridian Energy Australia Pty Limited.
-The hydro project comprises two horizontal Francis turbines rated at 2.8 MW each and made in Norway, a single generator designed by GE Canada and a transformer manufactured in Australia.
+The hydro project comprises two horizontal Francis turbines rated at 2.8 MW each and made in Norway, a single generator designed by GE Canada, and a transformer manufactured in Australia.
 The turbine is rated for 68 m head with a maximum flow of approximately 1000 ML per day.
 The plant is fully automated and remote controlled.
 The plant's long-term average energy output has been estimated at 16.3 GWh of green energy per annum, enough to supply approximately households.